todorovicj86/RealEstateWebsite_concept/README.md

 ## Project status
 Work in progress front-end.

-Back-end will be included at the end.
+The back-end will maybe be included at the end.

 ## References
 All the images are taken from:

 https://www.pexels.com/
 https://unsplash.com/